ejacquem/malloc/README.md

-# ft_malloc
+# malloc
-42 project about remaking the function ft_malloc.
+42 project about remaking the function malloc.